-Do you have good, sharp pictures of recent St. Joseph events?
+Do you have quality photos of recent St. Joseph events, liturgies, sacraments & related groups?
 You are encouraged to submit them for possible use with our website, bulletin, etc. Simply e-mail them to email@example.com (you may want to reduce the size if file is large).

 Vacation Bible School 2014